-To accommodate the current uncertainty, we have waived our cancellation fees on all future bookings, at least up to 7 weeks (49 days) before your travel date.
-What's more, we have reduced the deposit amount to confirm a booking, and all payments remain 100% refundable if you have to cancel due to Covid-19.
+To accommodate the current uncertainty, we have reduced the deposit amount to confirm a booking, and all payments remain 100% refundable if you have to cancel due to COVID-19.

 Relaxed terms and conditions

-Our temporary, relaxed terms and conditions will apply while Covid-19 remains a threat, and allow you to make a provisional booking now for a future safari date with minimal risk.
+Our temporary COVID-19 Policy outlines our more relaxed payment terms and cancellation policy.
+This will apply while COVID-19 remains a threat, and allow you to make a provisional booking now for a future safari date with minimal risk.
 We will review this policy monthly, until it becomes clear that it is safe to proceed with normal booking procedures.

 This means it is 100% safe to proceed with your future safari plans right now and you won't have to face any financial risk during the current uncertain circumstances.
 You can then re-evaluate the situation as you get closer to your travel date.

 In our view, from a risk perspective it is already safe to travel.
 It is probably safer to visit Africa than to use public transport to go to work, or go a local supermarket.
 Airports and airlines around the world have introduced strict COVID-19 safety protocols.
 Most countries and airlines require a recent negative COVID-19 test before they will allow you to board.
 In Africa, COVID-19 was well managed and our death toll was comparatively low, fortunately.
 All the numbers are moving the right direction now.
 The nature of African safari travel also makes it very safe.
 Would you rather be in a crowded museum in a big city, or enjoy Africa's vast landscapes and wide open spaces, remote wilderness areas, abundance of sunshine and fresh air, and amazing game viewing from open vehicle game drives?